 The default antenna is called a rubber duck by most hams.
-It is enough for a lot of uses, but if you are on the fringe of some repeaters then you will want to replace this with a better antenna.
+It is enough for many uses, but if you are on the fringe of some repeaters, you will want to replace this with a better antenna.
 I bought an adapter so I could use the antenna I bought for my car with this radio.
 As a result, repeaters that were weak came in much better, and my signal was much more solid on transmit as well.
-This isn’t an issue just for the Baofengs as it affects almost every handheld radio I’ve owned in my years in the hobby.
+This isn’t an issue just for the Baofengs, as it affects almost every handheld radio I’ve owned in my years in the hobby.
 I still use default antennas for some situations.

-The Baofeng isn’t anywhere close to being as durable as my other radios.
+The Baofeng UV-5RA is special because it costs a mere $50 (or less).
+Most competing handheld radios from Yaesu, Icom, Kenwood, or Alinco are priced at around $129 to as much as $600, and that is without accessories.
+The biggest con is that it isn’t anywhere close to being as durable as my other radios.
 As you can see in the above pic, my VX-7R is made mostly of metal.
-It looks worse for wear mostly because Yaesu also painted the radio silver.
-Plus I have also had this radio for almost 10 years now!
-I doubt the Baofeng will last that long.
-It case is made of plastic, as is the ring for the lanyard.
+It looks worse for wear, mostly because Yaesu also painted the radio silver, but I have also had this radio for almost 10 years now!
+I doubt the Baofeng will last that long; its case is made of plastic, as is the lanyard’s ring.
 The first drop on that, and it will likely break.
 The upside to this is that it’s cheap to replace.
 At only $50, I might even grab an extra just to have around.
 With such a low-cost, I have no concerns about taking this radio along in situations where I might not want to take a more expensive device.

 Programming this radio via the keypad is not for the faint of heart.
 In fact, I’ve never actually done it from the keypad, and I recommend you don’t either.
-Just purchase the USB cable and download Chirp for Windows, Linux or Mac, and use that for setting up the radio.
-The cable does come with software, but it’s not at all user-friendly in my opinion.
+Just purchase the USB cable and download Chirp for Windows, Linux, or Mac, and use that for setting up the radio.
+The cable does come with software, but it’s not at all user-friendly, in my opinion.
 I would only use the included software if you need to set this up for the commercial band.
-The best part about Chirp is that its open source software, and it supports not just the Baofeng but my Yaesu and Icom radios as well.
+The best part about Chirp is that it’s open-source software, and it supports not just the Baofeng but my Yaesu and Icom radios as well.
 The cable is a proprietary one, but I have heard that it can also use cables made for Kenwood radios.
-If you happen to already have one of those, I’d give it a try.
+If you happen to have one of those already, I’d give it a try.
 If not, the cable can be had for as low as $8.

 Programming the Baofeng UV-5RA is actually pretty easy when using a computer.
-Just hook up the cable, press the exit button while you turn the radio on, and then tell Chirp to download the radio’s configuration.
-Edit the configuration and use the same steps to put the new configuration on this time telling chirp to send the configuration to the radio.
+You just hook up the cable, press the exit button while you turn the radio on, and then tell Chirp to download the radio’s configuration.
+Then you’ll edit the configuration and use the same steps to put the new configuration on, this time telling chirp to send the configuration to the radio.
 Chirp itself works very well, but the cable itself can be kind of fiddly.
 Sometimes it takes me multiple attempts to get the thing programmed, but I can usually make it work.
-Some hams have modified the cable so it works better, and I probably will do that or get a different cable in the near future; the good news is that you don’t program the radio every day, so fiddling with it once every few months is doable.
+Some hams have modified the cable, so it works better, and I probably will do that or get a different cable soon; the good news is that you don’t program the radio every day, so fiddling with it once every few months is doable.

-The Baofeng UV-5RA ships with a drop in charger and a headset!
+The Baofeng UV-5RA ships with a drop-in charger and a headset!
 The headset is one item radios from Japan typically don’t ship with.
-The only items I purchased extra are the programming cable and an extra battery.
+The only items I’ve purchased extra are the programming cable and an extra battery.
 These extra accessories also came in under where the typical equivalents are for the Japanese rigs.
-The programming cable was around $8 and the battery was around $12.
+The programming cable was around $8, and the battery was around $12.
 Picking up batteries for my Yaesu can run around $79 if you buy from a place like Universal.
 You can get cheaper batteries for the Yaesu as well, but they aren’t this cheap!

-The headset is functional, but I can see myself killing it in no time; I may look for other headsets that are a bit more durable.
+The headset is functional, but I can see myself killing it in no time, so I may look for other headsets that are a bit more durable.

-My only hope is that one of the Chinese companies will work on making an affordable HF or High Frequency radio.
-These are typically used for world-wide communications unlike the local communications that this radio is capable of.
-When I was at the Dayton Hamvention I saw new HF radios from the Japanese companies that cost from $500 to as much as $8000.
+My only hope is that one of the Chinese companies will make an affordable HF or High-Frequency radio.
+These are typically used for world-wide communications, unlike the local communications that this radio is capable of.
+When I was at the Dayton Hamvention, I saw new HF radios from the Japanese companies that cost from $500 to $8000.
 Imagine what would happen if one of these companies came out with an HF radio with features comparable to the low-end HF radio for $100?
-All of those hams who just can’t swing the cost of the low-end Japanese rig will flock to the cheap Chinese made ones.
+All of those hams who just can’t swing the low-end Japanese rig’s cost will flock to the cheap Chinese made ones.
 I know I would!
-Plus I can also see these driving innovation on HF as well, since it would be a cheap way to experiment.
-Even the current crop of Chinese made 2 m and 70 cm handhelds are already being hacked apart and experimented on — all because if you toast the rig you can easily replace it for only $50-100!
-The amateur radio community absolutely needs something like this as it can drive innovation and interest in the hobby again, by dropping the price of entry down so that the average ham operator can put something together without having to take out another mortgage!

 Source: Personal purchase.